Vitamin D: benefits, deficiency, food sources, supplements, dosage & risks (complete guide)

 What happens when your vitamin D levels are too low

 Deficiency is usually defined as a blood level of 25(OH)D under 12 ng/mL (30 nmol/L), while insufficiency is between 12 and 20 ng/mL.
-In the US, about 1 in 4 people may have inadequate levels, with higher rates among older adults, people with darker skin, or those who spend little time outdoors (NIH ODS).
+In the US, about 1 in 4 people fall below adequate levels, with higher rates in older adults, people with darker skin, or those who spend little time outdoors.

 Risk factors include limited sun exposure, living in northern latitudes, aging skin (which produces less D3), obesity (vitamin D is stored in fat tissue), digestive issues that impair absorption (like celiac disease or Crohn’s), and certain medications (anticonvulsants, steroids, weight-loss drugs).
 Babies who are exclusively breastfed also need extra vitamin D since breast milk is naturally low in it.